-Before the Dutch Parliament passed the Vifo Act, a lastminute amendment was incorporated that adds "managers of business campuses" as a category of vital suppliers under the Vifo Act.
-A business campus is defined as an area with public-private partnerships for working on technologies and applications that are of economic and strategic importance to the Netherlands.
+Before the Dutch Parliament passed the Vifo Act, a last-minute amendment was incorporated that adds "managers of business campuses" as a category of vital suppliers under the Vifo Act.
+A business campus is defined as an area with publicprivate partnerships for working on technologies and applications that are of economic and strategic importance to the Netherlands.
 The amendment was made as a result of the public debate surrounding the acquisition of High-Tech Campus Eindhoven by GIC, a Singaporean investment fund.
+In 2024, policy rules were published enabling a more detailed assessment of which campus management activities are in scope.
+Particularly relevant are managers that can decide on access to facilities and knowledge, clearances and managing the exchange of knowledge between parties active on the campus.
+A campus is in scope if it hosts at least one party that is active with sensitive technology.